-There is no doubt that anvil-style perforating delivers a cleaner, flatter product than conventional folding machine rotary perforating systems (illustrations, right.)
+There is no doubt that our Technifold anvil-style perforating systems deliver a cleaner, flatter product than conventional folding machine rotary perforating systems (illustrations, right.)
 There is less distortion of the sheet and it’s possible to safely get more teeth per inch (tpi) with the stronger double-bevel perf blade typically used in the anvil method.

 While the anvil method of perforating is simple, it’s one of the more precise operations you might do on the folding machine.
 The concept is this: a perforating blade runs on top of a softer cutting anvil.
 Ideally the blade barely touches the anvil with just enough pressure to perforate the sheet as it passes through.

 But we’re dealing with machinery and there are several items that can impact how uniformly the perf blade and anvil work together.

 - Shaft bushings or bearings can wear out

 - Springs on the slitter shafts might be weak

 - Perf blades and anvils, along with their holders, may not be perfectly concentric

 - Operators might rush the make-ready on a perf job